CovertLab/WholeCellEcoliRelease/README.md

 Using the scheduler (SLURM) to run simulations
 -----------------------------------------------

-To run simulations using the cluster, run:
+To run simulations using the cluster (you'll probably want to do this if you're running more than one simulation and/or more than one generation), run:

 ```bash
 qlaunch -r rapidfire --nlaunches infinite --sleep 5